unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     Mitigated error with linear ZNE: 0.00769

-You can use bult-in methods from factories like :meth:`~mitiq.zne.inference.Factory.plot_data` and :meth:`~mitiq.zne.inference.Factory.plot_fit` to plot the noise scale factors v. the expectation value returned by the executor.
+You can use built-in methods from factories like :meth:`~mitiq.zne.inference.Factory.plot_data` and :meth:`~mitiq.zne.inference.Factory.plot_fit` to plot the noise scale factors v. the expectation value returned by the executor.